NEU-Libraries/drs-toolkit-wp-plugin/README.md

 14. Go to Appearance > Themes and activate DRS Toolkit (Quest Child Theme)

+15. Go to Appearance > Customize > Layout > Search Results.
+Change sidebar to none.

-15. Go to Appearance > Customize > Colors > Global.
+16. Go to Appearance > Customize > Colors > Global.
 Change Accent Color and  Accent Shade Color to #c00

-16. Click the '<' arrow then Header.
-Change Secondary Header > Background Color to #c00, Text Color and Social Icon Color to #e2b7b7, Top Border Color and Social Icon Hover Color to #8e0000
+17. Click the '<' arrow then Header.
+Change Secondary Header > Background Color to #494949, Text Color and Social Icon Color to #AFAFAF, Top Border Color to #3C3C3C and Social Icon Hover Color to #EFEFEF

-17. Click the '<' arrow then Main Menu.
+18. Click the '<' arrow then Main Menu.
 Change Menu Items > Text Hover/Focus Color and SubMenu Items Hover/Focus Text Color to #c00.

 18. Click the '<' arrow then Footer.
-Change Social Icon Hover Color to #c00.
+Change Social Icon Hover Color and Social Icon Hover background color to #c00.
+Change Secondary Footer Background Color to #3C3C3C.